 Background on SWESTR

-In December 2019, the Executive Board of the Riksbank decided that the Riksbank would provide a new transaction-based reference rate in Swedish kronor at the shortest maturity, overnight (O/N), that is to say for loans that run from the trade date to the next banking day.
-With SWESTR (Swedish krona Short Term Rate), the Riksbank will provide a transaction-based reference rate that can be used as a reference value for the very shortest maturity in Swedish kronor, and that could replace the current shortest reference rate, STIBOR Tomorrow-Next (T/N).
+In December 2019, the Executive Board of the Riksbank decided that the Riksbank would provide a new transaction-based reference rate in Swedish kronor at the shortest maturity, overnight (O/N), that is to say for transactions that run from the trade date to the next banking day.
+Via SWESTR (Swedish krona Short Term Rate), the Riksbank provides a transaction-based reference rate that can be used as a reference value for the very shortest maturity in Swedish kronor, and that could replace the current shortest reference rate, STIBOR Tomorrow-Next (T/N), in financial contracts.

 This step is in line with international developments, in which several central banks have taken responsibility for providing transaction-based reference rates.
-Several of these new reference rates are already in use and on the way to replacing traditional interbank rates.
-One common designation for these interbank rates is Interbank Offered Rate.
+Several of these new reference rates are in use and on the way to replacing traditional interbank rates.
+A common designation for these interbank rates is the Interbank Offered Rate.
 This has given rise to the acronym IBOR.
 For example, LIBOR stands for London Interbank Offered Rate, while STIBOR is the Stockholm Interbank Offered Rate.

 Reference rates are used as a common benchmark or base value in the pricing of financial contracts such as interest rate derivatives, FX derivatives and debt securities.
 Reference rates are also used in the pricing of variable-rate loans.
 In Sweden, they are primarily used in loans to companies.
 Traditionally, so-called IBORs have been used as reference values for these purposes.
 IBORs that are calculated in various different ways reflect the interest rates banks demand from one another for short-term uncollateralised loans, which is to say the cost of borrowing money from another bank.
 Usually, the calculation of IBORs has been partly based on banks’ submissions or judgements of a reasonable interest rate for unsecured loans for the maturity in question under prevailing market conditions.
 These interest rates are thus not directly based solely on actual transactions.